Kadhal Rojavae

 Kadhal Rojavae is a 2000 Indian Tamil-language romance film directed by Keyaar.
-It is a remake of the 1991 Hindi film Dil Hai Ke Manta Nahin., which itself is based on the 1934 American film It Happened One Night.
+It is a remake of the 1991 Hindi film Dil Hai Ke Manta Nahin, which itself is based on the 1934 American film It Happened One Night.
 The film stars newcomers George Vishnu and Pooja Kumar, while Sarath Babu, Charle and S. S. Chandran play supporting roles.
-The film's music is composed by Ilaiyaraaja.
+The music was composed by Ilaiyaraaja.

 Production

 Keyaar had planned to make the film with Prashanth during 1996, but the actor's commitments to Shankar's Jeans (1998), meant that he could not allot dates to start the project.
 Consequently, Bhaskar of Oscar Movies signed George Vishnu, the son of former actress Sheela to debut in his production, Kadhal Rojavae in 1997 and according to the deal signed, Vishnu was not supposed to act in any other film until Kadhal Rojavae had been completed and released.
 However, during production, Vishnu could not wait and starred in a Malayalam film, while Keyaar was still shooting causing a rift between the actor and producer Bhaskar during the making of the project.
 Pooja Kumar, who was crowned Miss India USA in 1995, was selected to make her debut as heroine.